Relatives at RootsTech 2026: Don’t Miss This Cousin-Connecting Opportunity

 This post contains affiliate links.
 I may receive a small commission if you choose to make a purchase, but it does not add anything extra to the price you pay.
 For more, please read my full Disclosure Statement.
 I appreciate your support!

-As a RootsTech Influencer, I may have been provided with various material and non-material promotional items; however, opinions about the conference are my own.
-See my Disclosure Statement for more information.
+As a RootsTech Influencer, I may have received various material and non-material promotional items; however, opinions about the conference are my own.

 I’m hoping to connect to cousins who also relate to my paternal 2nd Grt GF & GM (Ebenezer Swan and ?).
 I’ve spent over 450 hours trying to find his father!
 I have a plethora of documents that are near misses.
 But for sure he was born and I’m hoping someone out there, maybe new to genealogy, has the key!